-- Copeland Local Plan: Core Strategy and Development Management Policies (December 2013) - Cumbria Wind Energy SPD (January 2008) - Pow Beck SPD (January 2008) - Whitehaven Town Centre and Harbourside SPD (September 2012) - South Whitehaven SPD (March 2013) - Conservation Area Design Guide (December 2017)
+- Copeland Local Plan: Core Strategy and Development Management Policies (December 2013)

+- Cumbria Wind Energy SPD (January 2008)

+- Pow Beck SPD (January 2008)

+- Whitehaven Town Centre and Harbourside SPD (September 2012)

+- South Whitehaven SPD (March 2013)

+- Conservation Area Design Guide (December 2017)

+- Shopfront Design Guide SPD (November 2021)

 Title of the Document COPELAND LOCAL PLAN Role & Content Sets out the strategic development strategy for the borough including the scale of development required, settlement hierarchy and distribution of development.
 It also includes more detailed development management policies and the spatial land allocations to deliver the strategy.
-Geographical Coverage Со peland Borough outside of the National Park.
-Status De velopment Plan Document Chain of Conformity 1 Copeland Local Plan 2 SPD Joint Document? (if so, who with) No Timetable Pre-production Consulting statutory bodies on scope of Sustainability Appraisal Au gust 2019 Consultation on Issues and Options/Preferred Options (Regulation 18 consultation).
-Issues and Options - November 2019-January 2020 Consultation on the Publication Document Preferred Options - September-November 2020 May-June 2021 (Regulation 19 consultation) ''' 27 34.110 2021 Submission to Secretary of State Se ptember 2021 Pre examination meeting (if required) Oc tober 2021 Start of Public Examination Hearing De cember 2021 Receipt of Inspectors Report Ma arch 2022 Adoption, Publication and Revision of Proposals Maps Ар ril/May 2022 Arrangements for production Str rategic Planning Team Which department will lead the process Strategic Planning Team Management arrangements Strategic Planning Manager is the lead officer, LDF Panel to review and recommend documents for consultation and adoption, and Full Council to approve consultation and adopt documents Resources required to produce the Local Plan, rategic Planning Team will undertake the majority of the including resources committed from external ork.
-Additional work to produce some evidence base by stakeholders.
-Approach to involving Stakeholders nsultants. set out in the Statement of Community Involvement.
-Type San to morning stancholders , , , , set out in the statement of community involvement.
+Geographical Coverage Copeland Borough outside of the National Park.
+Status Development Plan Document Chain of Conformity 1 Copeland Local Plan 2 SPD Joint Document? (if so, who with) No Timetable Pre-production Consulting statutory bodies on August 2019 scope of Sustainability Appraisal Consultation on Issues and Options/Preferred Options (Regulation 18 consultation).
+Issues and Options - November 2019-January 2020 Preferred Options - September-November 2020 Consultation on pre-publication changes being September 2021 considered (Regulation 19 consultation) Consultation on the Publication Document January/February 2022 (Regulation 19 consultation) (May also be consultation on gypsy and traveller site allocation February/March 2022) Submission to Secretary of State April 2022 Pre examination meeting (if required) June 2022 Start of Public Examination Hearing September 2022 Receipt of Inspectors Report January 2023 Adoption, Publication and Revision of Proposals Maps March 2023 Arrangements for production Strategic Planning Team Which department will lead the process Strategic Planning Team Management arrangements Strategic Planning Manager is the lead officer, LDF Panel to review and recommend documents for consultation and adoption, and Full Council to approve consultation and adopt documents Resources required to produce the Local Plan, Strategic Planning Team will undertake the majority of the including resources committed from external work.
+Additional work to produce some evidence base by stakeholders. consultants and officers at Allerdale Borough Council.
+Approach to involving Stakeholders As set out in the Statement of Community Involvement.
 Post Production Monitoring and Review mechanisms As set out in the Annual Monitoring Report.